rbuskens/spinnaker.github.io/documentation/getting_started.md

 ### Running Spinnaker on a host not on AWS or GCP

-If you have chosen to run your Spinnaker instance somwhere other than on AWS or GCP (e.g. your local workstation), follow these steps:

 If you just want to try running on your local workstation, type in the following command:

     bash <(curl --silent https://spinnaker.bintray.com/scripts/InstallSpinnaker.sh)